UN rights chief 'horrified' by mass grave reports at Gaza hospitals | Law-Order

 UN rights chief 'horrified' by mass grave reports at Gaza hospitals

+The Israeli military said claims by Palestinian authorities that the Israeli Defence Forces (IDF) had buried bodies were "baseless and unfounded".
+It said forces searching for Israeli hostages had examined bodies previously buried by Palestinians near Nasser hospital and had returned the bodies to where they were buried after they were examined.
+"The examination was conducted in a careful manner and exclusively in places where intelligence indicated the possible presence of hostages.
+The examination was carried out respectfully while maintaining the dignity of the deceased," it said in a statement.

-"We feel the need to raise the alarm because clearly there have been multiple bodies discovered," said Ravina Shamdasani, the spokesperson for the U.N.
-High Commissioner for Human Rights, adding Turk said he had been horrified by the reported mass grave discoveries and the hospitals' destruction.
-"Some of them had their hands tied, which of course indicates serious violations of international human rights law and international humanitarian law, and these need to be subjected to further investigations."
+Ravina Shamdasani, the spokesperson for the U.N.
+High Commissioner for Human Rights, said the rights organisation was raising the alarm because multiple bodies had been discovered.
+Turk said he had been horrified by the reported mass grave discoveries and the hospitals' destruction, she said.
+"Some of them had their hands tied, which of course indicates serious violations of international human rights law and international humanitarian law, and these need to be subjected to further investigations," Shamdasani said.

-She added that the U.N. human rights office was working on corroborating Palestinian officials' reports that 283 bodies were found at Nasser and 30 at Al Shifa.
+She added that the U.N. human rights office was working on corroborating Palestinian officials' reports, including one that 30 bodies were found at Al Shifa.
 According to those reports, some of the bodies were buried beneath piles of waste and included women and older people.
+Reuters reporters on Monday saw emergency workers digging corpses out of the ground in the ruins of Nasser hospital.

-Gaza's Hamas-run Civil Emergency Service said on Tuesday that a total of 310 bodies had been found at one mass grave at Nasser so far and that two other graves had been identified, but not yet excavated.
-Israel's military and its diplomatic mission in Geneva were not immediately available for comment on the Jewish Passover holiday.
-Israel says Hamas militants use hospitals as bases and that its forces killed around 200 militants at Al Shifa and avoided harming any civilians.
+Gaza's Hamas-run Civil Emergency Service said on Tuesday a total of 310 bodies had been found at one mass grave at Nasser so far and that two other graves had been identified, but not yet excavated.
+The Palestinian health ministry repeated the figure.
 Turk, who was represented by Shamdasani at a U.N. press briefing, also decried Israeli strikes on Gaza in recent days, which he said had killed mostly women and children.

 He also repeated a warning against a full-scale incursion on Rafah where some 1.2 million civilians are crowded together, saying this could lead to "further atrocity crimes".
 Violence has also surged in the occupied West Bank since Israel's war on Hamas began on Oct.
 7, sparked by the latter's cross-border attacks on Israel which killed 1,200 people according to Israeli tallies.